There are different organisations you can contact if you have questions or concerns about an election or referendum advertisement.

 Election programmes must follow the Election Programmes Code

-Election and referendum programmes on TV and radio, such as party and candidate advertisements, must follow the Election Programmes Code of Broadcasting Practice.
+Election programmes on TV and radio, such as party and candidate advertisements, must follow the Election Programmes Code of Broadcasting Practice.

 The BSA website has more information about the code, and how to complain under it: